aws-samples/aws-serverless-feedback-app/docs/getting_started.md

 - **`git remote add codecommit codecommit::{region}://feedback-app-repo-backend`**
 - **`git push -u codecommit master`**

-9. Identify the url for the API Gateway (Note: The API gateway will take some time to be created after committing the code so run the command multiple times until the API name is visible)
+9. Identify the url for the API Gateway (Note: The API gateway will take some time (approx. 5 mins) to be created after committing the code so run the command multiple times until the API name is visible)

 - **`aws apigateway get-rest-apis`**
   From the response look for the API with the name "feedback-app-backend-api" and identify the corresponding API ID.
 Replace the API ID and the corresondpong AWS region in the URL "https://[api_id].execute-api.[aws_region].amazonaws.com/Prod/".
 This will be the feedback app backend api and will be used while setting up the frontend.